 Driving a manual transmission is not only fun, but a valuable skill.
 It allows you to feel how the car works, and be more engaged with your surroundings, even if you’re clueless under the hood.

-When you add up the long term decline of stick due to ease of use of the automatic, with the breakneck speed of technological safety improvement, you get a recipe for stick-the-fork-in-its-done.
+When you add up the long term decline of stick due to ease of use of the automatic, with the breakneck speed of technological safety improvement, you get a recipe for stick-the-fork-in-it-its-done.

 In ten years the manual transmission, beloved by a decreasing percentage of car drivers, will be little more than a specialty item that needs to be custom ordered.
 It pains me to say it, but the stick is dead.
 Ultimately killed by safety.